-1. Basic IP addressing are pre-configured in this scenario.
+1. Basic IP addressing is pre-configured in this scenario.

 2. Configure Static NAT on Palo Alto from LAN to DMZ-App Zone.